weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 # CS52 Workshops: JS Graphics

-> include brief motivation
+> Three.js is a Javascript library that allows users to easily create and animate 3D models and graphics.
+It is built using WebGL which allows it to render graphics in most modern web browsers without extra plugins.
+It's commonly used in a lot of websites as seen in the presentation here <-- assuming there's a link to the presentation...

 ## Overview

-> summary of what we're about to do.
+> We'll be going over some of the basics of Three.js by creating a globe that you can rotate with your mouse and arrow keys.
+With this, you'll learn about creating some of the basic components in three.js such as a scene, camera, renderer, etc...

 ## Setup

-> any necessary setup steps
+> Clone the repo and follow the instructions to get started.

 ## Step by Step

 >* Explanations of the what **and** the why behind each step.
 Try to include:
->  * higher level concepts
+  * higher level concepts
->  * best practices
+  * best practices

 >Remember to explain any notation you are using.